 Artificial intelligence may be just as good at detecting the spread of breast cancer as a specialist.

-That’s the finding of a study by researchers in the Netherlands.
+That’s the finding of a

 The scientists were examining whether artificial intelligence (AI) in the form of computer algorithms could perform as well as a pathologist when detecting the spread of breast cancer to the lymph nodes in women with the disease.